TheComamba/UnKenny/README.md

 After enabling the module for a world, click on the actor of your choice.

-Click on "Make UnKenny" and enter somoe of the following data:
+Click on "Make UnKenny" and enter some of the following data:
 * **Alias**: A preferably short alias to refer to the actor in chat messages.
 * **Preamble**: This is a short description of what the character needs to know about themselves.
 * **Model**: Pick one of the available [large language models](https://en.wikipedia.org/wiki/Large_language_model).